-In every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect.
-This is called her background risk.
-This sheet talks about whether exposure to the varicella (chickenpox) vaccine may increase the risk for birth defects over that background risk.
-This information should not take the place of medical care and advice from your health care provider.
+This sheet talks about exposure to the varicella (chickenpox) vaccine in a pregnancy and while breastfeeding.
+This information should not take the place of medical care and advice from your healthcare provider.

-Chicken pox is very contagious, meaning it can spread easily from person to person.
-A person who has chicken pox is contagious 1-2 days before they break out in their rash and continue to be contagious until all of their spots are scabbed over.
-If you have never had chicken pox before, there is a 90% chance that you will catch it if someone in your house has it.
-The best way to prevent chicken pox infection is through vaccination.
-For more information, see the MotherToBaby fact sheet on Chicken Pox at: https://mothertobaby.wpengine.com/fact-sheets/varicella/pdf/.
+Chickenpox is very contagious, meaning it can spread easily from person to person.
+A person who has chickenpox is contagious 1-2 days before they break out in a rash and continue to be contagious until all of their spots are scabbed over.
+If you have never had chickenpox before and someone in your household is infected, there is a 90% chance that you will catch it as well.
+The best way to prevent chickenpox infection is through vaccination.
+For more information, see the MotherToBaby fact sheet on chickenpox at: https://mothertobaby.org/fact-sheets/varicella/pdf/.

-The American Academy of Pediatrics and the Advisory Committee on Immunization Practices of the CDC recommends that a woman wait one month after receiving the varicella vaccine before becoming pregnant.
-There are reports of normal babies born to women who conceived (became pregnant) one month or sooner after getting the chicken pox vaccine.
+The American Academy of Pediatrics and the Advisory Committee on Immunization Practices of the Centers of Disease Control and Prevention (CDC) recommends that a woman wait one month after getting the varicella vaccine before becoming pregnant.
+There are reports of healthy babies born to women who became pregnant one month or sooner after getting the chickenpox vaccine.

 The American Academy of Pediatrics and the Advisory Committee on Immunization Practices of the CDC does not recommend pregnant women get live virus vaccines due to theoretical concerns.